Sulfuric acid: Other methods

+A wide variety of laboratory syntheses are known, and typically begin from sulfur dioxide or an equivalent salt.
+In the metabisulfite method, hydrochloric acid reacts with metabisulfite to produce sulfur dioxide vapors.
+The gas is bubbled through nitric acid, which will release brown/red vapors of nitrogen dioxide as the reaction proceeds.
+The completion of the reaction is indicated by the ceasing of the fumes.
+This method conveniently does not produce an inseparable mist.

 Alternatively, dissolving sulfur dioxide in an aqueous solution of an oxidizing metal salt such as copper(II) or iron(III) chloride:

-Two less well-known laboratory methods of producing sulfuric acid, albeit in dilute form and requiring some extra effort in purification.
-A solution of copper(II) sulfate can be electrolyzed with a copper cathode and platinum/graphite anode to give spongy copper at cathode and evolution of oxygen gas at the anode, the solution of dilute sulfuric acid indicates completion of the reaction when it turns from blue to clear (production of hydrogen at cathode is another sign):
+Two less well-known laboratory methods of producing sulfuric acid, albeit in dilute form and requiring some extra effort in purification, rely on electrolysis.
+A solution of copper(II) sulfate can be electrolyzed with a copper cathode and platinum/graphite anode to give spongy copper at cathode and oxygen gas at the anode.
+The solution of dilute sulfuric acid indicates completion of the reaction when it turns from blue to clear (production of hydrogen at cathode is another sign):

-More costly, dangerous, and troublesome yet novel is the electrobromine method, which employs a mixture of sulfur, water, and hydrobromic acid as the electrolytic solution.
+More costly, dangerous, and troublesome is the electrobromine method, which employs a mixture of sulfur, water, and hydrobromic acid as the electrolyte.
 The sulfur is pushed to bottom of container under the acid solution.
 Then the copper cathode and platinum/graphite anode are used with the cathode near the surface and the anode is positioned at the bottom of the electrolyte to apply the current.
-This may take longer and emits toxic bromine/sulfur bromide vapors, but the reactant acid is recyclable.
+This may take longer and emits toxic bromine/sulfur-bromide vapors, but the reactant acid is recyclable.
 Overall, only the sulfur and water are converted to sulfuric acid and hydrogen (omitting losses of acid as vapors):